bgunlp/hebrew_srl/README.md

 ![Flowchart](msc_flow.png)

 ### Specifications
-The computer used to process the data is an Intel Xeon E5645 @ 2.40 GHz and 24 cores and 128GB RAM.
+The computer used to process the data is an Intel Xeon E5645 @ 2.40 GHz with 24 cores and 128GB RAM.

 ### Runtime
 * English POS-tagging and dependency parsing: less than one day